txpipe/griffin/README.md

 - are preconfigured with a genesis state (/node/src/chain_spec.rs).

-To preserve the chain state between runs, specify a base path by running a command similar to the following:
+To preserve the chain state between runs, specify a base path as follows:

 ```bash
 // Create a folder to use as the db base path